Alter-Net/Dataset/Dataset/Non-Interfered/readme.md

 <br />
 We recruited four volunteers, and each volunteer is asked to speak (1) a list of 39 normal words, (2) a list of voice assistant wake words (Alexa, Google, Siri, Bixby)

+For Volunteer 5-8, col. 2 stores IMU data near the ear with ~500Hz sampling rate.

 ## Directory Structure
     .